Where You're Operating

 For founder-builders, this work typically takes place within a 30-day Orientation Interval.

-This interval focuses on the stage where the building is still in motion but authority, structure, and decision-making remain concentrated with the founder.
+This interval focuses on the stage where the build is still in motion but authority, structure, and decision-making remain concentrated with the founder.
 Responsibility is examined as it is actually carried, decisions are clarified before they compound, and early structure is introduced before it hardens into habit or long-term debt.

 The value of this work is not measured in hours or deliverables.
+It is found in clarified responsibility, steadier authorship, and fewer decisions compounding into structural or cultural debt.

-Current investment for a 30-day Orientation Interval typically ranges between $4,000 and $7,500, depending on context and complexity.
+Current investment for a 30-day Orientation Interval typically ranges between $4,000 and $7,000, depending on context and complexity.

 Opening Process